Autumn Brilliance: Elevate Your Central Coast Landscape with Seasonal Color

 Today we have about 25 people and 4 distinct departments: Design, Construction, Maintenance, and Service.
 Our capability, organization, and talent has grown.
 I have been the General Manager for the last 4 years and it has been an honor to work with such great people and see how much we can accomplish working together.

 2. What is your favorite thing about working at Madrone?

-My favorite thing about working at Madrone Landscapes is the culture.
+My favorite thing about working at Madrone Landscape is the culture.
 We have some unique characters and everyone is free to be themselves.
 We spend most of our adult lives at work, so it is important that we make the best of it.
 The support I feel from everyone, and the comradery I see really makes me feel good about working here.

 3. What is your favorite project that you’ve worked on and why?